Jump to section

 You’ve probably heard the phrase Industry 4.0 used to describe how new technologies are driving cultural, professional, and procedural change in factories around the world.
 This has been the case with each previous industrial revolution.

 It’s even more true, however, for the current industrial revolution.

-Industry 4.0 technologies include some mix of cloud computing, connected devices, cyber physical systems etc. Digital manufacturing takes this technology a step further.
+Industry 4.0 technologies include a mix of cloud computing, connected devices, cyber-physical systems etc. Digital manufacturing takes this technology a step further.

 Technological Change is Cultural Change

 Adopting these technologies is a starting point for significant cultural change.

 Cultural change can be among the most significant changes for manufacturers.
 It’s easy to add a new tool to a line.
 It’s less so to change how things are done.
 Understanding how to foster a digital culture is crucial to succeeding in our tech-driven era.

 Indeed, some of the “new” tech, isn’t new.
 Machine-to-machine communication, while more limited, has been around for decades.